pydeveloperashish/Ice-Cream-Website-Project-Using-django/README.md

 - Run using cmd:- python manage.py runserver77
-- 7You will get a localhost link, open it in browser and use this website.
+- You will get a localhost link, open it in browser and use this website.